sarrams/sarra_personal_work/README.md

 install all depedencies
 > pip install -U -r requirements.txt

-Create the folder : payloads
+Create the folder : mkdir payloads

 Run on background payloads_question_one.py ( The server)
 > python payloads_question_one.py